DUI Stop, Under 21 DUI, Commercial DUI, BAC Testing & Your Rights

 Prior to any police stop, every motorist should stock their vehicle with several essential items.
 Each component is intended to reduce the indicators of intoxication that offices rely upon to substantiate a drunk driving arrest.
 Since most drunk driving arrests are precipitated by the officer’s initial contact with the driver, it is essential to use this opportunity to present yourself in a non-incriminating manner.
 In other words, motorists must take precautions to disguise the indicators of intoxication to avoid being wrongfully charged with a drunk driving offense.

-If you have been charged with a DUI in Sacramento California, you need an experienced Sacramento county DUI Attorney on your side.
+If you have been charged with a DUI in Sacramento California, you need an experienced Sacramento DUI defense lawyer on your side.
 Contact our Sacramento DUI defense lawyer for free consultation today.

 Under 21 DUI Offense